API Reference@liveblocks/react

 const { threads, error, isLoading } = useThreads();

-useThreads supports a few options as its first argument, one is query and it can be used to filter threads based on their metadata.
+useThreads supports a few options as its first argument, one is query and it can be used to filter threads based on their metadata or resolved status.

 Another option is scrollOnLoad, which is enabled by default.
 When enabled, if the URL’s hash is set to a comment ID (e.g. https://example.com/my-room#cm_xxx), the page will scroll to that comment once the threads are loaded.